JJ/hoborg/text/text.md

 So far it hadn't gone too bad.
-Whoever cared enough to ask me something received a tale about this being a substitute for Manuel, Manuel's twice removed cousing, not knowing anything about Manuel having been taken anywhere else, or replies about why the hell do you want to know.
+Whoever cared enough to ask me something received a tale about this being a substitute for Manuel, Manuel's twice removed cousin, not knowing anything about Manuel having been taken anywhere else, or replies about why the hell do you want to know.